-Here are three replies to this suggestion.
+We have three replies to this suggestion.
 First, to adopt a causal domain restriction is to abandon a central and deeply appealing feature of consequentialism, namely, the idea that we have reason to make the world a better place, from an impartial and universal point of view.
 That some act would make the world a better place, full stop, is a straightforward and compelling reason to do it.
-It is much harder to explain why the fact that an act would make your future light cone a better place (e.g., by maximizing the average welfare of its population), while making the world as a whole worse, should count in its favor.29
+It is much harder to explain why the fact that an act would make your future light cone a better place (e.g., by maximizing the average welfare of its population), while making the world as a whole worse, should count in its favor.
+29

 Second, the combination of a causal domain restriction with a nonseparable axiology can generate counterintuitive inconsistencies between agents (and agent-stages) located at different times and places, with resulting inefficiencies.
 As a simple example, suppose that A and B are both agents who evaluate their options using causal-domain-restricted average utilitarianism.
 At t_1 , A must choose between a population of one individual with welfare 0 who will live from t_1 to t_2 (population X) or a population of one individual with welfare -1 who will live from t_2 to t_3 (population Y).
-At

-28A causal domain restriction might be motivated by the temporal value asymmetry, our tendency to attach greater affective and evaluative weight to future events than to otherwise equivalent past events (Prior, 1959; Parfit, 1984, Ch.
-8).
-It is sometimes claimed that this asymmetry characterizes only our self-regarding (and not our other-regarding) preferences (see e.g. Parfit, 1984, p.
-181; Brink, 2011, pp. 378-9; Greene and Sullivan, 2015, p.
-968; Dougherty, 2015, p.
-3), but recent empirical studies appear to contradict this claim (Caruso et al., 2008; Greene et al., forthcoming).
-However, though the temporal value asymmetry is a clear and robust psychological phenomenon, it has proven notoriously difficult to come up with any normative justification for asymmetric evaluation of past and future events (see for instance Moller (2002), Hare (2013)).
+At t2, B must choose between a population of three individuals with welfare 5 (population Z) or a population of one individual with welfare 6 (population W), both of which will live from t_2 to t_3 .
+If A chooses X, then B will choose W (yielding an average welfare of 6 in B's future light cone), but if A chooses Y, then B will choose Z (since Y + Z yields average welfare 3.5 in B's future light cone, while Y + W yields only 2.5).
+Since A prefers Y + Z to X + W(which yield averages of 3.5 and 3 respectively in A's future light cone), A will choose Y. Thus we get Y + Z, even though X + Z would have been better from both A's and B's perspectives.
+That two agents who accept exactly the same normative theory and have exactly the same, perfect information can find themselves in such pointless squabbles is surely an unwelcome up with any normative justification for asymmetric evaluation of past and future events (see for instance Moller (2002), Hare (2013)).